-I know there’s DDR, DDR2, DDR3, DDR4, DIMMs, SODIMMS, etc. and they all seem to operate at different speeds.
+I checked online and there’s DDR, DDR2, DDR3, DDR4, DIMMs, SODIMMS, etc. and they all seem to operate at different speeds.
 It’s all so confusing!

-If you would prefer buying your RAM elsewhere, either print the page or write down the specs for the RAM your computer needs and use that info either buy the RAM locally or online from Amazon or another reputable company.
+If you would prefer to buy your RAM elsewhere, either print the page or write down the EXACT specs for the RAM your computer needs and use that info to either buy the RAM locally or online from Amazon (#ad) or another reputable company.

 I hope this helps Chris.
 Good luck!

 Never miss a tip!
 Click here to sign up for my free Daily Tech Tips Email Newsletter!